Nightshade-Foundation/darkfang/README.md

 - Open your new file, and copy the contents of the <a href="https://github.com/minbrowser/min/blob/master/localization/languages/en-US.json">localization/languages/en-US.json</a> file into your new file.
 - Change the "identifier" field in the new file to the language code from step 1.
 - Inside the file, replace each English string in the right-hand column with the equivalent translation.
-- (Optional) See your translations live by following the [development instructions](#installing) above.
-Min will display in the same language as your operating system, so make sure your computer is set to the same language that you're translating.
+- (Optional) See your translations live by following the [development instructions](#installing) above. will display in the same language as your operating system, so make sure your computer is set to the same language that you're translating.
 - That's it!
 Make a pull request with your changes.

 #### Updating an existing language